 If you’re good enough, you might even find yourself debt-free or able to pay for your next trip!

 See Related: Top Most Beautiful Cities in the World to Visit

 15. Video Blogging or Vlogging

-When you have built up a following that is devoted and active, you will be in a position to begin collaborating with businesses who are willing to pay in exchange for having their product mentioned or reviewed by you.
+When you have built up a devoted and active following, you can collaborate with businesses willing to pay in exchange for having their product mentioned or reviewed by you.

 16. Affiliate Marketing